Western Illinois University - Quad Cities - Academics

 Web Tools and Search Bar

 Master of Science in Instructional Design and Technology at WIU Quad Cities

 The Master of Science (MS) degree in Instructional Design and Technology is designed to prepare educational technology specialists, graphic designers, educational technologists, trainers in industry and business, and classroom teachers to develop, produce, and evaluate instructional and training materials.
 Courses are offered in an online format, and selected courses are offered in a weekend format at the Macomb campus, where hands-on experience occurs.
-Coursework for this degree can be completed online.
+Coursework for this degree can be completed online or as a combination of online and face-to-face courses.
 Graduates of the program will enter or continue careers in instructional design, interactive multimedia, computer-based graphics, and distance learning.

 All candidates for the Master of Science (MS) in Instructional Design and Technology (IDT) must meet the general admission requirements of the School of Graduate Studies, including the successful completion of undergraduate coursework with a cumulative GPA of at least 2.75 or an undergraduate GPA of 3.0 or higher in the last two years.
 If undergraduate GPA requirements are not met, the department will consider for admission applicants who have completed at least 12 semester hours (sh) of graduate coursework with a cumulative graduate GPA of 3.20 or higher from a regionally accredited university.

 Candidates must submit a 1,000 word essay describing their reasons for pursuing a graduate degree in the field of IDT.
 Candidates must also submit three letters of recommendation from individuals who can attest to the candidates’ academic potential.
 International students who are not native English speakers must meet standards set by the Center of International Studies.
 Applicants for the Technology Specialist emphasis must also meet additional conditions.
 Please contact the IDT department for more information regarding this option.